ppodgorsek/ansible-awx-ee/README.md

-# Ansible AWX Execution Environment with AWS, Azure, GCP, Kubernetes and Terraform
+# Ansible AWX Execution Environment with AWS, Azure, GCP, Kubernetes, Helm and Terraform

 ## What is it?